Choosing a Business Partner

 The day after I quit my job to start a business, my partner backed out on me to accept another offer at our current employer.
-This difficult experience taught me a number of key lessons.
+This difficult experience taught me a number of key lessons when choosing a business partner.

-- Don’t partner with someone who can break your agreements with little to no consequence
+- Don’t choose a partner who can break your agreements with little to no consequence

 - Sacrifice equally with those involved, in either time or money